 Malware Detection in Memory Dumps

-Once we have obtained a memory dump, the next step is to identify signs of malware infection.
+Once we have obtained a memory dump, the next step is identifying signs of malware infection.
 There are several techniques for detecting malware in memory dumps, which we will discuss below.

 Signature-based Detection